yepitschunked/timezone_field/README.md

 Why?
 =====

-Rails identifiers are easier to read, and also work with the built in timezone helpers in views.
-Unfortunately, this isn't very interoperable with outside data, so this library attempts to hide the mapping under the covers.
+ActiveSupport::TimeZone supports two formats for timezone strings - Rails has a set of human-friendly zone strings, which are aliases for the standard TZInfo identifiers used by the rest of the world.
+This library attempts to hide the mapping under the covers.
 Your data will be stored in a standard format, while still being friendly with Rails.